haleli-amiad/cartloop/README.md

 In the project directory, you can run:

-npm start, both in directory file and in client file. the first one will run the server, and the second will run the client.
+npm start => cd client => npm start the first 'start' command will run the server, and the second will run the client.
 Runs the app in the development mode.
-Open http://localhost:8080 to view it in the browser.
+Open http://localhost:3000 to view it in the browser. server will run on 3030.

 npm test
 Launches the test runner in the interactive watch mode.